 Why do you do 2 temperatures?

 The first temperature is a short-term high temperature.
-The goal here is that the heat is so hot it activates the leavening agents so the muffins grow tall quickly within the first 5 minutes and you get that muffin dome.
-Then, once you lower it down, it continues to bake inside.
+The goal is to create that beautiful muffin dome.
+Then once you lower the temperature down, it continues to bake inside.

 Can I make these in a regular muffin tin?